KodeUniverse/starlight/README.md

 # Installation

-Clone this Github repository to your local machine and run with Unity Hub.
+Clone this Github repository to your local machine and open in the Unity Editor.
+Use "Build and Run" in Unity to create an executable file to play the game.